You are advised to have commenced study of the Accounting and Finance module before commencing study of this module.

 - Digital health interventions

-- Be able to create and undertake a QI project, assess critically its impact and conclude recommendations for appropriate action to bring about change
+- create and undertake a QI project, assess critically its impact and conclude recommendations for appropriate action to bring about change.

 There is one item of coursework for this module which contributes to the final assessment mark for this module: